sxs-collaboration/WelcomeToSXS/SxsPolicies.md

-For standard science papers, the default ordering will include two tiers, the primary authors and analyzers, followed by an alphabetical listing of those SXS code developers with authrorship rights who have requested authorship.
+For standard science papers, the default ordering will include two tiers, the primary authors and analyzers, followed by an alphabetical listing of those SXS code developers with authorship rights who have requested authorship.
 The author ordering within the first tier is at the discretion of the lead authors of the paper.
 If they wish, the lead authors can opt for alphabetical ordering within the first tier or for